-If you build a business for 10 years without experiencing any type of setback, what will you do on the 11th year when a problem does occur?
+If you build a business for 10 years without experiencing any type of setback, what will you do in the 11th year when a problem does occur?
 With no prior experience in dealing with such issues, you might freeze.
 Worst case scenario is that you allow that setback to destroy what you have built.
-Best case scenario is that you hire someone who is experienced in dealing with such matters to save the day.
+The best case scenario is that you hire someone who is experienced in dealing with such matters to save the day.

 I’m not saying that you should go around looking for failure.

 But when you do come across it, take it as feedback.
-Feedback that is intended to help you grow in some way.
-Feedback that is often vital in helping you make more progress towards your goals.
+The feedback is intended to help you grow in some way.
+The feedback is often vital in helping you make more progress towards your goals.